Jeandcc/wrapped-heading-issue-w-docusaurus-lunr-search/docs/lunr-search-issue-demo/index.md

 ---
 title: Demo of issue

-heading: This heading is generated from the FrontMatter
+heading: This top-level heading is generated from the FrontMatter
-description: This description is generated from the FrontMatter
+description: This top-level description is generated from the FrontMatter

+wrappedHeading: This wrapped heading is generated from the FrontMatter, and is encapsulated by a div.
+wrappedDescription: This wrapped description is generated from the FrontMatter, and is encapsulated by a div.
 ---

 ## Hello, this is a heading generated from the MD file